wanjauk/eupathdb-organismdb/README.md

 Next, modify the `build_xx.r` scripts to point to the setting file you wish you use.

+Note that at present, you may also need to edit the `build_orgdb.r` script to enable it to properly map KEGG identifiers to TriTrypDB identifiers for your target species.
+In the future, this will be generalized if possible so that this can be handled via config settings.

 Now we are ready to construct the OrgDb and TranscriptDb packages:

 ```sh